perlin-network/carbon-registry/README.md

 #### *Replicator Service*
 Asynchronously replicate ledger database events in to the operational database.
 During the replication process it injects additional information to the data for query purposes (Eg: Location information).
-Currently implemented for QLDB and PostgresSQL ledgers.
+Currently implemented for PERL.eco Ledger and Operational Query Database.
 By implementing [replicator interface](./backend/services/src/ledger-replicator/replicator-interface.service.ts) can support more ledger replicators.
 Replicator select based on the `LEDGER_TYPE` environment variable.
-Support types `QLDB`, `PGSQL(Default)`.
+Support types `PERL`, `OQDB(Default)`.

 ### **Deployment**
 System services can deploy in 2 ways.
 -  **As a Container** - Each service boundary containerized in to a docker container and can deploy on any container orchestration service.
 [Please refer Docker Compose file](./docker-compose.yml)
 - **As a Function** - Each service boundary packaged as a function (Serverless) and host on any Function As A Service (FaaS) stack.
 [Please refer Serverless configuration file](./backend/services/serverless.yml)